neo4j-field/gsummit2024/README.md

 RETURN path
 ```

-Using the Degree Centrality algorithm we can identify important nodes in the graph based on how many Section relationships they have.
+Using the [Degree Centrality](https://neo4j.com/docs/graph-data-science/current/algorithms/degree-centrality/) algorithm we can identify important nodes in the graph based on how many `SECTION` relationships they have.
-Nodes with a high Degree Centrality score represent OperatoinalPoints which are important transfer points in our network.
+Nodes with a high Degree Centrality score represent `OperationalPoint`s which are important transfer points in our network.

 ```cypher
 CALL gds.degree.stream('OperationalPoints')